Research Projects

 Genomics and Systematics of Antbirds in the Neotropics

-I am involved in two projects led by Marky Mutchler (the University of Chicago) and Ryan Zucker (Cornell University).
-Both students are under the supervision of Dr. Glaucia Del-Rio, the University of Florida.
+I mentored to students: Marky Mutchler (the University of Chicago) and Ryan Zucker (Cornell University).
+Both of them are under the supervision of Dr. Glaucia Del-Rio, the University of Florida.
 We aim to understand the genomic basis of speciation and systematics of antbirds in the Neotropics.
+My involement is primarily in the phylogenomic analyses of the studies.